JaiBajpai123/Notes/README.md

 - **Text Indexing for Search**: Utilized MongoDB's text indexing for efficient keyword-based searches.

-- **Testing with Jest**: A JavaScript testing framework for writing unit and integration tests.
+- **Testing with Mocha**: A JavaScript testing framework for writing unit and integration tests.

 ## Project Setup